 We’ll discuss with you any deadlines you may have for your book, and provide a schedule for your consideration.
 Typical turnaround times for different elements of the process are:

-- Internal design and layout: three to four weeks
+- Internal design and layout: four to five weeks

-- Cover design: two to three weeks (completed alongside editing and interior layout)
+- Cover design: three to four weeks (completed alongside editing and interior layout)

 - Proofreading: one to two weeks